-Cecily Beall, Associate Director
+Hannah Ashenafi, Associate Director

-Telephone: (202) 535-2626 | [email protected]
+(202) 535-2626 | [email protected]

 The Permitting Branch reviews permit applications for new and existing sources of air pollution.
 The branch ensures permits individually and collectively do not exceed various air quality standards.

-- The Compliance and Enforcement Branch inspects facilities, buildings, and other sources of air pollution.
+The Compliance and Enforcement Branch inspects facilities, buildings, and other sources of air pollution.
 When a violation is observed, the branch may issue a warning letter, fine, or an order, to ensure compliance with the law.

-Lead and Healthy Housing Division
+Lead-Safe and Healthy Homes Division

-Pierre Erville, Associate Director
+Amber Sturdivant, Associate Director

-- The Compliance and Enforcement Branch oversees the District’s lead laws (including lead certification, accreditation, and abatement requirements), and undertakes compliance monitoring and assistance as well as enforcement measures.
+- The Lead Compliance and Enforcement Branch oversees the District’s lead laws (including lead certification, accreditation, and abatement requirements), and undertakes compliance monitoring and assistance as well as enforcement measures.

 - The Licensing and Certification Branch oversees the Childhood Lead and Prevention Amendment Act of 2017 DC Act 22-21.
 Providing water testing for lead and remediating with primary prevention strategies and water filters in all Childcare Centers in the District of Columbia.

 Michael Somersall, Associate Director